-- 26.1 During initial scrutineering, and at any time during the event, each competitor must have available all documents required by Article 4.1 above in addition to the car's technical passport. - 26.2 Unless a waiver is granted by the stewards, competitors who do not keep to time limits will not be allowed to take part in the Event.
+- 26.1 During initial scrutineering, and at any time during the event, each competitor must have available all documents required by Article 4.1. - 26.2 Unless a waiver is granted by the stewards, competitors who do not keep to time limits will not be allowed to take part in the Event.